 - Genetics.
 Sometimes these things are at least partly out of our control.

-Plastic surgeons are not ignorant of this problem.
-Studies have been conducted in an effort to perfect methods and reduce the amount of excess skin.
+Plastic surgeons are well aware of the impact skin elasticity has on overall results.
+Studies have been conducted in an effort to improve cosmetic procedures that now result in excess skin, and to perfect methods of treating excess skin.

 Plastic surgeon Marco Gasparotti introduced what he called “superficial subdermal liposuction” in 1989.
 This technique involves removing not only deeper layers of fat, but also superficial fat (just beneath the skin) to promote skin contracture.
 In short, the skin hangs better and tightens more readily without the superficial fat in the way.

-While this method is largely considered successful at preventing too much excess skin, researchers like the late Dr. Yvez-Gerard Illouz warn against removing too much superficial fat as it can lead to irregularities on the skin’s surface.
+While this method is largely considered successful at preventing most excess skin, researchers like the late Dr. Yvez-Gerard Illouz warn against removing too much superficial fat as it can lead to irregularities on the skin’s surface.